bmeddeb/gitbench/docs/examples/token-manager.md

 # Token Manager Example

-This example demonstrates how to use GitFleet's `TokenManager` to handle multiple authentication tokens for GitHub API operations.
+This example demonstrates how to use gitbench's `TokenManager` to handle multiple authentication tokens for GitHub API operations.
 The token manager automatically rotates tokens when rate limits are reached, ensuring your application can continue making API requests without interruption.

 ## Code Example